• Free shipping on all orders

 Final Thoughts

-If you have an adventurous eater on your hands, it is fine to occasionally give them properly prepared vegetable treats.
+If you have an adventurous eater on your hands, it’s fine to occasionally give them properly prepared vegetable treats.
 Your cat can safely consume fully cooked, unseasoned potatoes from time to time.
 You should be careful not to overdo it.
 Unnecessary calories will lead to weight gain and an unhealthy cat.
 Just as is the case for humans, moderation is the key!

-Related Read:
+Related Reads:

-Featured Image Credit: Christos Giakkas, Pixabay
+Featured Image Credit By: Christos Giakkas, Pixabay

 Related Articles